richardzone/ansible-training-workshop/src/AnsibleCLI.md

-## Ansible CLi 介绍
+## Ansible Intro

-Ansible命令可以用来执行一些短小的命令。
+  - What is Ansible (img)
+  - Configuration
+  - Advantages
+  - Compare with Others